Practices in Community Building Fellowship

 Fall Meetings

-The cohort of fellows will meet six times during the second half of the fall semester, guided by the Deans' Fellowship program lead Professor Jonathon Kahn and Associate Dean Larry Jackson, director of the Center for the Core Curriculum, as well as other faculty who teach in the Core.
+The cohort of fellows began meeting during the second half of the fall semester, guided by the Deans' Fellowship program lead Professor Jonathon Kahn and Associate Dean Larry Jackson, director of the Center for the Core Curriculum, as well as other faculty who teach in the Core.

-Informed by selected readings rooted in the themes of the Core Curriculum, the fall meetings — all of which will take place over an evening meal — will allow the cohort to envision and develop projects that appeal to the fellows’ interests.
+Informed by selected readings rooted in the themes of the Core Curriculum, the fall meetings allow the cohort to envision and develop projects that appeal to the fellows’ interests.

 Spring Projects